JanStrauss/skadi/README.md

 ## Building
-Skadi uses maven as build tool. use `mvn package` to build Skadi, result can be found at `target/Skadi-xyz.jar` Skadi uses the [cathode](https://github.com/s1mpl3x/cathode) library, which is currently not available in maven central and must be installed manually to your local repo or be added to the classpath/project.
+Skadi uses maven as build tool. use `mvn package` to build Skadi, result can be found at `target/Skadi-xyz.jar`